lifaon74/observables/examples/03-observable-observers-and-pipes.md

     context = _context;
     return {
       onObserved() {
-        if (context.observable.observers.length >= 1) {
+        // 'observer' is only activated when at least one Observer observes our 'observable' if (context.observable.observers.length >= 1) {
           observer.activate();
         }
       },
       onUnobserved() {
-        if (!context.observable.observed) {
+        // 'observer' is deactivated when our 'observable' is no more observed if (!context.observable.observed) {
           observer.deactivate();
         }